openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.md

 ## Objective 1: Setting up visualization and monitoring, analysing basals and ratios

 - Select the right blood glucose source for your setup.
 See [BG Source](../Configuration/BG-Source.md) for more information.
-- Select the right Pump in ConfigBuilder (select Virtual Pump if you are using a pump model with no AndroidAPS driver for looping) to ensure your pump status can communicate with AndroidAPS.
+- Select the right Pump in ConfigBuilder (select Virtual Pump if you are using a pump model with no AAPS driver for looping) to ensure your pump status can communicate with AAPS.
-- If using DanaR pump then ensure you have followed [DanaR Insulin Pump](../Configuration/DanaR-Insulin-Pump.md) instructions to ensure the link between pump and AndroidAPS.
+- If using DanaR pump then ensure you have followed [DanaR Insulin Pump](../Configuration/DanaR-Insulin-Pump.md) instructions to ensure the link between pump and AAPS.
 - Follow instructions in [Nightscout](../Installing-AndroidAPS/Nightscout.md) page to ensure Nightscout can receive and display this data.
 - Note that URL in NSClient must be **WITHOUT /api/v1/** at the end - see [NSClient settings in Preferences](Preferences-nsclient).

-*You may need to wait for the next blood glucose reading to arrive before AndroidAPS will recognise it.*
+*You may need to wait for the next blood glucose reading to arrive before AAPS will recognise it.*

-## Objective 2: Learn how to control AndroidAPS
+## Objective 2: Learn how to control AAPS

-- Perform several actions in AndroidAPS as described in this objective.
+- Perform several actions in AAPS as described in this objective.

 - Click on the orange text "Not completed yet" to access the to-dos.